-Our specialists available for worksite assessments across Queensland and northern New South Wales.
+The specialists available for worksite assessments across Queensland and northern New South Wales.

-As Corporate Consultants we work with our clients to solve various issues, create value, maximise growth and to improve overall business performance.
+As Corporate Consultants we work with clients to solve various issues, create value, maximise growth and to improve overall business performance.

-We use our knowledge, skills and experience to provide objective advice, expertise and specialist competencies which our clients need to achieve their objectives.
+We use our knowledge, skills and experience to provide objective advice, expertise and specialist competencies which clients need to achieve their objectives.

 We are able to provide advice on workplace policy and procedures, health concerns, identify and risk manage the workplace environment, and review third party reports on health monitoring, return to work strategies, and other related workplace reports.

 Military Medicine is a specialised field as the health needs of defence personnel can be more complex than those of the general population.
 Dr Chris Cunneen is Colonel in the Australian Army and is approved by the Department of Veterans’ Affairs (DVA) to perform independent medical assessment and/or provide specialist treatment advice.